-If we initiate the system (1.8) from x(0) = 0 and feed it at a rate $u_0 = 1$ while using (1.6), we obtain the system response as depicted in Figure 1.5.
-It is clear that we do not get the same response as in Figure 1.4, but the result is rather acceptable from a practical point of view.
-At least it is closer to reality than the response as displayed in Figure 1.2.
+If we initiate the system (5.8) from x(0) = 0 and feed it at a rate $u_0 = 1$ while using Eq.
+(5.6), we obtain the system response as depicted in Fig. 5.5.
+It is clear that we do not get the same response as in Fig. 5.4, but the result is rather acceptable from a practical point of view.
+At least it is closer to reality than the response as displayed in Fig. 5.2.

-Figure 1.5: Output of the manufacturing system using model (1.8)
+Figure 5.5: Output of the manufacturing system using model (5.8).

-1.2.4 A hybrid model
+5.2.4 A Hybrid Model

 In the previous subsections, we provided some extensions to the standard fluid model by taking into account the time delay lots encounter due to the processing of machines.
-We also mentioned the constraints (1.3) that have to be obeyed.
+We also mentioned the constraints (5.3) that have to be obeyed.
 These are constraints that we have to take into account when designing a controller for our manufacturing system.
-The way we dealt with these constraints in the previous subsections, was by requiring the machines to produce only in case the buffer contents in front of that machine were positive, cf. (1.6).
+The way we dealt with these constraints in the previous subsections was by requiring the machines to produce only in case the buffer contents in front of that machine were positive, cf. Eq.
+(5.6).

-An way to extend the standard fluid model (1.2) is to think of these constraints in a different way.
-As illustrated in subsection 1.2.1, when we turn on both machines, immediately lots start coming out of the system.
+A way to extend the standard fluid model (5.2) is to think of these constraints in a different way.
+As illustrated in Subsect.
+5.2.1, when we turn on both machines, immediately lots start coming out of the system.
 This is an undesirable feature that we would like to avoid.
 In practice, the second machine can only start producing when the first machine has finished a lot.
-Keeping this in mind, why do we allow machine $M_2$ to start producing as soon as the buffer contents of the buffer in front of it are positive?
-Actually, machine $M_2$ should only start producing as soon as a whole product has been finished by the machine $M_1$ .
-In words: machine $M_2$ should only start producing as soon as the buffer contents of the buffer in front of it becomes 1.
-Therefore, we should not allow for a positive $u_2$ as soon as $y_2 > 0$ , but only in case $y_2 \ge 1$ .
+Keeping this in mind, why do we allow machine M_2 to start producing as soon as the buffer contents of the buffer in front of it are positive?
+Actually, machine M_2 should only start producing as soon as a whole product has been finished by the machine M_1 .
+In words: machine M_2 should only start producing as soon as the buffer contents of the buffer in front of it becomes 1.
+Therefore, we should not allow for a positive u_2 as soon as $y_2 > 0$, but only in case $y_2 \ge 1$.

-When we consider the initially empty system (1.2), i.e. x(0) = 0, and assume the resulting system response to an input of $u_0 = 1$ is shown in Figure 1.6.
-Notice that we obtain exactly the same response as in Figure 1.4.
+When we consider the initially empty system (5.2), i.e. x(0) = 0, and assume the resulting system response to an input of $u_0 = 1$ is shown in Fig. 5.6.
+Notice that we obtain exactly the same response as in Fig. 5.4.

-$$u_i(t) = \begin{cases} \mu_i & \text{if } y_i(t) \ge 1\\ 0 & \text{otherwise} \end{cases} \quad i \in \{1, 2\}, \tag{1.9}$$
+$$u_i(t) = \begin{cases} \mu_i & \text{if } y_i(t) \ge 1\\ 0 & \text{otherwise} \end{cases} \quad i \in \{1, 2\},$$ (5.9)

 Unfortunately, this is not all.
 The change in the constraints as proposed is not sufficient.
 It is in case we ramp up our manufacturing systems, but in case we ramp down it is not.
-Suppose that after a while we do not feed the manufacturing line anymore, i.e. after a while we have $u_0=0$ .
-In that case machine $M_1$ builds off the contents of the buffer $B_1$ , until exactly one product remains.
-As soon as $y_1=1$ , the machine is not allowed to produce anymore due to the constraint we imposed.
+Suppose that after a while we do not feed the manufacturing line any more, i.e. after a while we have $u_0 = 0$.
+In that case machine M_1 builds off the contents of the buffer B_1 , until exactly one product remains.
+As soon as $y_1 = 1$, the machine is not allowed to produce any more due to the constraint we imposed.
 This is not what we would like to have.
-Therefore, in case $u_1=0$ , machine $M_1$ should be allowed to produce until $y_1=0$ .
+Therefore, in case $u_1 = 0$, machine M_1 should be allowed to produce until $y_1 = 0$.